Skip to Content

 • Unfair denial of promotions

-• Assigning less favorable assignments to older workers
+• Assigning less desirable projects or shifts to older workers

-Discrimination can touch all aspects of employment, affecting recruitment, compensation, promotion, training, layoffs, and retirement.
+Discrimination can affect all aspects of employment, such as hiring, pay, promotion, job training, layoffs, and retirement planning.

 The Transition from Individual Claims to Class Actions in Employment Law

-Initiating a class action requires careful coordination among plaintiffs and thorough preparation, including collecting extensive documentation and evidence of widespread discrimination.
-Legal support from an experienced age discrimination attorney in San Diego at Zakay Law Group can streamline this process, ensuring that all relevant factors are considered and effectively addressed.
+Pursuing a class action takes organization and preparation, including collecting proof of widespread discrimination.
+Assistance from an age discrimination attorney at Zakay Law Group can help streamline the process and address issues that arise during litigation.

 Combating Age Discrimination in San Diego